SAP-archive/cloud-s4-sdk-book/README.md

 <Property Name="YY1_AddrLastCheckedBy_bus" Type="Edm.String" MaxLength="50" sap:label="Addresses Last Checked By"/>
 ```

-After you have thus prepared the mock server,  you can run the mock server on your local machine (at http://localhost:3000) or on SAP Cloud Platform, Cloud Foundry, as described in either of the following two sections.
+After you have thus prepared the mock server,  you can run the mock server on your local machine (at http://localhost:3000) or on SAP Business Technology Platform, Cloud Foundry, as described in either of the following two sections.

 ### Locally
 #### Prerequisites